Akademi Fantasia season 11: List of songs during auditions

-Contestants were required to be between the ages of 18 to 35, and are Malaysian and Singaporean citizens.
+Contestants were required to be between the ages of 18 and 35, and are Malaysian and Singaporean citizens.
 As a part of conditions made by the principal, Datuk Hattan was there will be no song made from Indonesia allowed to be performed by this year contestants.
 He said "There are many more local song that can be performed and we should be proud of it".